eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.yahooweather/README.md

 ## Supported Things

 There is exactly one supported thing, which represents the weather service.
-It has the id ```weather```.
+It has the id `weather`.

-## Discovery

-The binding supports discovery, which does a geo location lookup based on the current IP address (using [freegeoip.net](http://freegeoip.net)).

 ## Thing Configuration